on

 {

-// The Channel client connects to the Channel server
+// Channel client connects to the Channel server

 Channel\Client::connect('127.0.0.1', 2206);

-// Broadcast the message to all client connections of the current worker process
+// Broadcast the message to all clients of the current worker process

 {